markushont/docker-event-notifier/README.md

 ## Running in Docker

-There are two environment variables to set:
+There are three environment variables to set:

 * `HOST_NAME`: Name of host machine (optional).
 Used to label alerts
 * `SLACK_WEBHOOK_URI`: URI to use when posting alerts in Slack
+* `SLACK_WEBHOOK_CHANNEL_ID`: Optionally override channel id for Slack webhook

 There are two volumes to be mounted: